 When someone might say “Tonight during the work, the Daime told me [this]”, the personality which seems to communicate to us when we drink the holy beverage of Daime in a personified format can be understood to be “Juramidam” as an entity.
 This is asserted by some people as the understanding, however only within the line of Padrinho Sebastiao where a more flexible understanding of the term must be exercised given that they do not hold Irineu’s instructions of the work to be the total final authority.

-All plants have spirits and personalities.
+All plants do have some level of consciousness and personality, just like animals do.
 Whether we are talking about ayahuasca, cannabis, tobacco, the maple tree, grass or even potatoes.
 They may speak to us at different volumes, but all have their own traits and teachings for us to absorb in the format that we can understand as a personality when we consume them.
 The practice of shamanic plant dietas from the Amazon are a framework that are used when people go into a period of absitinence and isolation in order to get better direct communication with the plants, and homeopathy is another great example of a practice that aims to get us to understand the subtle traits of all the different plant spirits.
-The combined plant forces of the jagube (ayahuasca vine) and rainha (chacruna leaf) together in the Daime form such a powerful divine union that its communication to us is very powerful and experiential to the point when nobody who drinks it could ignore the information being downloaded into their minds.
-It is in this medium of consuming the beverage that the personification of the plant spirit communicates with us.
+However, Mestre Irineu never taught for us to commune with these plant spirits.
+He taught devotion to the Virgin Mary who presents us to God the Father.
+Who did Mestre Irineu meet in the works?
+The hinarios never mention any Ayahuasca plant teacher named Juramidam.
+He met the Virgin Mary, Jesus Christ, Joseph, and the Divine Eternal Father.

 Juramidam in the hymns of Santo Daime

 This hymn is the only reference in Mestre Irineu’s hinario to him using “Juramidã” at all.
 He is the narrator, speaking about himself in the third person.